zalando/skipper/docs/kubernetes/ingress-controller.md

         --wait \
         "<your release name e.g. skipper>"

-The `--wait` switch can be omitted as it only takes care that Helm is waiting until the chart is completely deployt (meaning all resources are created).
+The `--wait` switch can be omitted as it only takes care that Helm is waiting until the chart is completely deployed (meaning all resources are created).

 To update the deployment to a newer version the same command can be used.